-Dr. Stevens frames the inquiry in two parts.
-The first is a comparison of the pharmacological nature of midazolam to that of thiopental.
-The second is a comparison of midazolam to thiopental in terms of the effect that each drug has on consciousness.
+Dr. Stevens framed the inquiry in two parts: a comparison of the pharmacological nature of midazolam and thiopental and a comparison of midazolam and thiopental in terms of the effect that each drug have on consciousness.

-1. The Pharmacological Distinction Between Thiopental and Midazolam acting barbiturate thiopental and the benzodiazepine midazolam) as follows:
+1. The Pharmacological Distinction Between Midazolam and Thiopental

-Dr. Stevens introduces the pharmacological comparison of the two drugs (the ultra short-
+Dr. Stevens introduced the pharmacological comparison of the two drugs (the ultra short-acting barbiturate thiopental and the benzodiazepine midazolam) as follows: